jtskxx/Testing/README.md

 <br>

 ### **3️⃣ Configure the Miner**
-Once downloaded, open the JSON configuration file and update it with your settings.
+Once downloaded, open the JSON configuration file and update it with your settings

 *Example configuration file:*